NYS Agricultural Districts Explained Webinar Recording (password ECfarms22) and Slides

 Is your parcel in an Agricultural District?

-To check if your parcel is already in an agricultural district, you may search the Agricultural and Farmland Protection Inventory.
+To check if your parcel is already in an agricultural district, you may search the Agriculture and Farmland Protection Mapping Inventory.

 To check if your parcel is already in an agricultural district, and you applied within the last 2 years, contact email@example.com